KennyProgrammer/Force/.github/bugs/Force-Bugs.md

 	  (P) - Physics,
 	  (S) - Scene/Scripting/Project,
 	  (M) - Assets

+(F/E) #0130: Fixed completly the drag drop API for Browser and behaviour of DrawThumbnail.
+It includes small & critical bugs that happens when dragging asset/item.
+(F/E) #0129: Fixed start dragging.
+Add delta to resolution of 5px to start drag in Browser.
+(F/E) #0128: Fixed bug to not allow go back on SubBarPanel if directory tree has identical folders.
+(F/M) #0127: Fix bug with IterateOver function, if directory not exist we skip the iteration.
+(AC/IW) #0126: Bug with FE_KEY_DELETE in my Force Win32 Input Implmentation, that block input in Imgui input box and maybe something else.
+This bug appears only if we press to DELETE and show Win32 MessageBox.
+No any idea how fix this, seems throw ImGui Key Pull this works fine.
+(F/E) #0125: Fixed bug when input from Editor OnEvent blocks when focused to another panel and in SceneState::EMTPY.
+(F/E) #0124: Fixed very old bug with camera scrolling when other panel is focused.
+(F/M) #0123: Fixed bug when asset's parent path (folder) not have actuall asset file, it created new one with idefinded behvaiour Zero UID.
+(F/E) #0122: Fix bug with not update assets root directory when new project created/opened.
+(F/W) #0121: On Win32 when disable cursor its not hide the icon.
+Problem was with WndProc in ImGui.
+(F/G) #0120: PlatformLoader: GLFW not was create the graphics context.
+(F/I) #0119: Fix bug that Force Input not call pool events for GLFW.
 (F/K) #0118: Fixed bug with Creating 'Input' as Ref but also deleting raw pointer at initialization/deinitialization.
 (F/E) #0117: Editor Element was not clean up ShaderLibrary.
 (F/K) #0116: Element not have destructor that doesn't destroy some elements.